ykcoatepe/portfolio_exporter/README.md

 running locally with API access enabled (default host `127.0.0.1` and port `7497`).
 Ensure your IBKR configuration allows API connections from your machine and that the account is logged in before running these scripts.

+IBKR publishes option open-interest once per day after the U.S. close.
+Real-time open interest requires requesting generic tick 101.
+If IBKR does not report current open interest, the scripts automatically fall back to values from yfinance or Barchart when available.
 ## Automation

 Schedule `update_tickers.py` with cron or another task scheduler to run daily: